bids-standard/bids-website/docs/blog/posts/2023-01-19-steering_group_minutes.md

 Shows unit testing for converting/translating metadata, requires test datasets and correct outputs

-Terminology differs e.g. between Siemens and Philips
+Terminology differs for example between Siemens and Philips

 -   PET example where dicom standards were not used for BIDS